zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 *Disclaimer: Not real story of mine..*

 These kind of reviews often become bottlenecks, slowing us down, put heavy toils on developers, or in worst case, even cost us! (*Production Down*) It needs to stop!

-By leveraging existing tools and focusing on what really matters, we can speed up the code review and make it more effective.
+It's very possible to automate this kind of checks by leveraging existing tools and focusing on what really matters.
+By then, we can speed up the code review and make it more effective.
 Say goodbye to endless debates about tabs vs. spaces!

 ---